george-hawkins/micropython-wifi-setup/README.md

 However an AES key is at minimum 128 bits, i.e. 32 hex digits, which is more than most people would want to type in - and you'd probably want to include two checksum digits so that it's possible to point out if the key looks good or not.

 One possibility would be to use a [password-based key derivation function](https://en.wikipedia.org/wiki/Key_derivation_function) (PBKDF) to generate a key from a more reasonable length password (see step 5. and the text below in this Crypto StackExchange [answer](https://crypto.stackexchange.com/a/53554/8854)).
 Currently [Argon2](https://en.wikipedia.org/wiki/Argon2) seems to be the first-choice PBKDF, however according to this [answer](https://forum.micropython.org/viewtopic.php?p=36116#p36116) on the MicroPython forums all such algorithms consume noticeable amounts of ROM "unlikely to ever appear by default in micropython firmware".

 ---

+To pull in the new minimal `webserver.py`:

+    $ pyboard.py --device $PORT -f cp webserver.py :main.py

+---